A Reexamination of Phosphorus and Chlorine Depletions in the Diffuse Interstellar Medium: Chlorine Measurements from Copernicus Observations

 \section{Chlorine Measurements from Copernicus Observations}

 To supplement our sample of Cl measurements from STIS and FUSE observations, we have included in our analysis additional Cl abundance determinations based on observations made with the Copernicus satellite.
-The Copernicus sample consists of the results presented in \citet{m12}, who studied sight lines probing the transition from atomic to molecular gas, and the results obtained by \citet{br15}, who focused on sight lines with very low H$_2$ column densities as part of a Masters Thesis at the University of Toledo. \citet{br15} derived Cl~{\sc i} and Cl~{\sc ii} column densities via ISMOD fits to the Cl~{\sc i}~$\lambda1088$, Cl~{\sc i}~$\lambda1347$, and Cl~{\sc ii}~$\lambda1071$ lines, adopting component structures from high-resolution ground-based observations of K~{\sc i}, Ca~{\sc ii}~K, and Na~{\sc i}~D. For convenience, the results on $N$(Cl~{\sc i}) and $N$(Cl~{\sc ii}) from \citet{br15} are provided in Table~\ref{tab:copernicus}.
-Upper limits were determined for $N$(Cl~{\sc i}) in cases where the Cl~{\sc i}~$\lambda1347$ feature is not detected in the Copernicus spectra.
-Column densities of H~{\sc i} and H$_2$ for these sight lines, along with the sight line depletion factors, are obtained from \citet{j09}.
+The Copernicus sample consists of the results presented in \citet{m12}, who studied sight lines probing the transition from atomic to molecular gas, and the results obtained by \citet{br15}, who focused on sight lines with very low H$_2$ column densities as part of a Masters Thesis at the University of Toledo. \citet{br15} derived Cl~{\sc i} and Cl~{\sc ii} column densities via ISMOD fits to the Cl~{\sc i}~$\lambda1088$, Cl~{\sc i}~$\lambda1347$, and Cl~{\sc ii}~$\lambda1071$ lines, adopting component structures from high-resolution ground-based observations of K~{\sc i}, Ca~{\sc ii}~K, and Na~{\sc i}~D. A detailed comparison between the Cl~{\sc i} and Cl~{\sc ii} column densities derived by \citet{br15} and those obtained in previous Copernicus studies of the same sight lines \citep{jy78,hb84,j86} is presented in \citet{br15}.
+In general, the \citet{br15} results agree with those of the previous studies within the mutual uncertainties, although the uncertainties in \citet{br15} tend to be smaller.\footnote{For further details, see \citet{br15}, available at the following URL: \url{http://rave.ohiolink.edu/etdc/view?acc_num=toledo1431040914}.} For convenience, the results on $N$(Cl~{\sc i}) and $N$(Cl~{\sc ii}) from both \citet{m12} and \citet{br15} are provided in Table~\ref{tab:copernicus}.
+Column densities of H~{\sc i} and H$_2$ for the Copernicus sight lines, along with the sight line depletion factors, are obtained from \citet{j09}, except in the case of 67~Oph, which is not included in \citet{j09}.
+For this sight line, H~{\sc i} and H$_2$ column densities are obtained from \citet{s77} and \citet{b78}.
 Values of $N$(Cl$_{\rm tot}$) are listed in Table~\ref{tab:copernicus} even in cases where Cl~{\sc i} is not detected, provided that the upper limit on $N$(Cl~{\sc i}) is low enough that Cl~{\sc i} will not contribute meaningfully to the total Cl column density.
 The same is true for values of $N$(H$_{\rm tot}$) in cases where H$_2$ is not detected.
-A detailed comparison between the Cl~{\sc i} and Cl~{\sc ii} column densities shown in Table~\ref{tab:copernicus} and those obtained in previous Copernicus studies of the same sight lines \citep{jy78,hb84,j86} is presented in \citet{br15}.
-In general, the \citet{br15} results agree with those of the previous studies within the mutual uncertainties, although the uncertainties in \citet{br15} tend to be smaller.\footnote{For further details, see \citet{br15}, available at the following URL: \url{http://rave.ohiolink.edu/etdc/view?acc_num=toledo1431040914}.}

 \startlongtable